 But be careful where you put that chair from May through October.
 That’s when female sea turtles bury their eggs on the beaches and hatchlings return to the ocean.
 There are groups on each island dedicated to monitoring and protecting these endangered gentle giants.
 Many offer educational programs and tours, which give an up-close view of the 200-million-year-old ritual.

 Speaking of tradition, for more than a half-century, the sound of wooden boards rattling under car tires meant you were crossing the Sunset Beach swinging bridge, the last of its kind on the East Coast.
-Though it was replaced by the faster and taller Mannon C. Gore Bridge in 2011, you can still experience it at the Sunset Beach Swing Bridge and Museum.
+Though it was replaced by the faster and taller Mannon C. Gore Bridge in 2011, you can still experience it at the Old Bridge Historical Society.
 Walk the boards and tour the tender’s house to learn how this once-vital link to the mainland worked.
 Displays also detail the Vesta, a Confederate steamer that grounded and burned nearby while attempting to run a Union blockade in 1864.

 The historic year that's celebrated most prominently in the Brunswick Islands is 1776, the year of our nation's founding and Independence Day.
-Southport is home to the annual North Carolina 4th of July Festival, which spans 10 days and attracts about 50,000 people.
-The festival features everything from concerts, historic tours and beach competitions to a parade and fireworks shows.
+Southport is home to the annual North Carolina 4th of July Festival, which spans one week and attracts about 50,000 people.
+The festival features everything from concerts, historic tours, and beach competitions to a parade and fireworks shows.
 If you visit Southport beyond July 4, you can still experience why it was named "America's Happiest Seaside Town" by Coastal Living magazine.